Business ownership within England and Wales: Partnership

 Partnerships are defined by the Partnership Act 1890 (53 & 54 Vict. c.
 39): "The relationship which subsists between persons carrying on a business in common with a view of profit".
 A partnership is neither incorporated nor registered as a company; generally partnerships consist of ordinary partners who are legally liable for the business.

 A benefit of starting a partnership is the ability to raise capital more freely.
-The business is not reliant upon one persons skills.
+The business is not reliant upon one person's skills.
 The business can use different persons strong points to their advantage.
 This is applicable to accountants – one may be able to give advice easily, whereas the other partner may be more capable of sorting accounts.
 These partnerships are most prevalent among the professional industries such as architects, doctors, and solicitors.

 Partnerships are able to start trading straight away, however, they may need to wait to get the correct licences.
 If the partnership is trading under a different name other than that of the partners, the organisation must have the names of the partners available to the public; this may mean putting them on documents they must have the name and address at which documents may be served.

 Full partnerships consist between two and 20 people, but more commonly, the amount is under six ordinary partners.
 They are governed by the Partnership Act 1890 which ensures that every partner is equally liable for the business, even if a partner owns just 1% of the organisation.
 This is why it is important to set out a deed of partnership (partnership agreement) which will outline what each partner has put into the business, what are the responsibilities of each partner, and how they will share the profits and losses.